AntoonBeres/panorama-merger/README.md

 # panorama-merger-wasm
-Panorama-merger for creating hdri's for wasm
+Panorama-merger using bracketed images for creating hdri's for wasm